Contact

 • Forest and paper industry companies

-If you work in a qualifying company and your company is setting SBTi targets for the first time, you should also set FLAG targets.
+If you work in a qualifying company that is setting SBTi targets for the first time, you should also set FLAG targets.

 However, your company might have set SBTi targets before the publication of FLAG guidelines on March 30, 2023.
 In that case the FLAG targets should be added 6 months after GHG protocol’s publish the LSR (Land Sector and Removals) guidance (expected mid 2024).